 Kansas City is a larger medium-sized city located in the state of Kansas.
 With a population of 151,306 people and 66 constituent neighborhoods, Kansas City is the third largest community in Kansas.

-Unlike some cities, Kansas City isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Kansas City are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Kansas City is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Kansas City is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Kansas City who work in office and administrative support (16.26%), sales jobs (7.93%), and maintenance occupations (7.13%).
+There are especially a lot of people living in Kansas City who work in office and administrative support (15.48%), sales jobs (8.32%), and maintenance occupations (7.52%).

 The most common language spoken in Kansas City is English.
-Other important languages spoken here include Spanish and Miao/Hmong.
+Other important languages spoken here include Spanish and Other Asian languages.